RinniSwift/Computer-Science-with-iOS/gcd.md

 > On every dispatch queue, tasks will be executed in the same order as you add them to the queue (FIFO) the first task in the line will be executed first but
 > the task completion is not guaranteed. task completion is up to the code complexity. not order.

-#### How to tell that a function is synchronous vs. asynchronous.
+#### How to tell wether a task is synchronous vs. asynchronous.

 There are a couple of key components for each.
 Keep in mind that these are the common cases - there are outliers.

 **Key components for a synchronous call/function:**
-- You can store the value of the call/function as a value -- there's a return type.
+- You can store the value of the call/function as a value -- there's a return type -- the function directly returns its value.
 - There usually are no completion handlers.

-**Key components for an asynchronous call/function:**
+**Key components for an asynchronous call/closure/complettion handler:**
 - The function does not contain a return type but rather a completion block.
 - When calling the function, you usually don't store it in a variable, but you get it's result from a completion block.